SummaryRead the full fact sheet

 Plenty of diets are based on the belief that the digestive system can't process a combination of foods or nutrients.
 Commonly, carbohydrates (such as grain foods) and proteins (such as meat foods) are incorrectly thought to 'clash', leading to digestive problems and weight gain.

 The opposite is often true – foods eaten together can help the digestive system.
-Such as, vitamin C in orange juice can increase iron absorption from a meal rich in plant-based iron like beans and rice, lentils and other legumes.
+Such as, vitamin C in orange juice can increase absorption from a meal rich in plant-based iron like beans and rice, lentils and other legumes.

 Also, very few foods are purely carbohydrate or purely protein – most are a mixture of both.
 The digestive system has enzymes that are perfectly capable of breaking down all the foods we eat so single food diets should be avoided.